cire1776/margohudson/src/content/past-events.md

 slug: "past-events"
 ---

-I have spoken about how adult literacy changed my life at:
+Marg has spoken about how adult literacy changed her life at:

 - Connections: Health, Wellness, Advocacy
 - Laura’s Home